 The United States Senate is the upper house of the legislative branch of the federal government, with the House of Representatives referred to as the lower house.
-But in the United States, the terms “upper” and “lower” house are merely shorthand, dating back to a time in the 1780s when the Senate and House of Representatives met on the upper and lower floors of Federal Hall, their base in the former U.S. capital of New York City.
+In the United States, the terms “upper” and “lower” house are not literal; they date back to a time in the 1780s when the Senate and House of Representatives met on the upper and lower floors of Federal Hall, their base in the former U.S. capital of New York City.

 While some so-called bicameral (“two chambers” in Latin) legislatures around the world feature two separate bodies with distinct levels of power—such as the House of Lords and the House of Commons in the U.K. Parliament—the Senate and House of Representatives actually have roughly the same amount of power in the U.S. government.

 In fact, both houses of Congress must approve identical pieces of legislation—known as bills—in order for them to become law.
 Since the early 1800s, both chambers of the U.S. Congress have been based in the Capitol building in Washington, D.C.